scipy/scipy/doc/source/tutorial/stats/sampling.rst

           independent in a sense that they will generally produce a different stream of random numbers than the one produced by the equivalent distribution in :mod:`scipy.stats` for any seed.
-The implementation of `rvs` in :class:`~rv_continuous` usually relies on the NumPy module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal `lognorm` distribution).
-If no specific method is implemented, `rv_continuous` defaults to a numerical inversion method of the CDF that is very slow.
+The implementation of `rvs` in `scipy.stats.rv_continuous` usually relies on the NumPy module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `scipy.stats.norminvgauss` and the lognormal `scipy.stats.lognorm` distribution).
+If no specific method is implemented, `scipy.stats.rv_continuous` defaults to a numerical inversion method of the CDF that is very slow.
 As UNU.RAN transforms uniform random numbers differently than SciPy or NumPy, the resulting stream of RVs is different even for the same stream of uniform random numbers.
-For example, the random number stream of SciPy's ``~norm`` and UNU.RAN's :class:`~TransformedDensityRejection` would not be the same even for the same ``random_state``:
+For example, the random number stream of SciPy's ``scipy.stats.norm`` and UNU.RAN's :class:`~TransformedDensityRejection` would not be the same even for the same ``random_state``:

-          >>> from scipy.stats import norm, TransformedDensityRejection
+          >>> from scipy.stats.sampling import norm, TransformedDensityRejection
           >>> from copy import copy
           >>> dist = StandardNormal()
           >>> urng1 = np.random.default_rng()